Jack Sanborn: Professional career

+Chicago Bears

 Sanborn signed with the Chicago Bears as an undrafted free agent on May 6, 2022.
 Sanborn eventually made the Bears' 53-man roster for the 2022 season.
 He became the Bears' starting middle linebacker following the trade of Roquan Smith.
 On November 13, during his first career start, Sanborn recorded two sacks and 12 total tackles during a 31–30 loss to the Detroit Lions.
-Sanborn would have also recorded an interception on Detroit Lions quarterback Jared Goff in his NFL starting debut, but it was called back by a penalty.
 On December 18, Sanborn suffered a season-ending ankle injury in the Bears' 25–20 loss to the Philadelphia Eagles, and was placed on injured reserve on December 20.
 He made six starts for the Bears in 2022, where he recorded 64 total tackles and two sacks.
 Pro Football Focus (PFF) named Sanborn to their 2022 All-Rookie Team following the regular season.

+The Bears signed Tremaine Edmunds and T. J. Edwards to reinforce their linebacker corps in the ensuing offseason.
+Sanborn transitioned to a strong-side linebacker.
+He started all 17 games of the 2023 Chicago Bears season, where he registered 65 tackles, one interception, one sack, and seven tackles for loss.
+He was named to ESPN's 2023 ESPN "All-Youngster Team", a collection of players 24 years old and younger.
+In 2024, Sanborn played in all 17 games while starting in only 3.
+Sanborn had 35 tackles, 1.5 sacks, and 2 tackles for loss.
+The Bears announced after the season they would not be tendering Sanborn making him a free agent.

+Dallas Cowboys

+On March 12, 2025, Sanborn signed with the Dallas Cowboys.
+He was placed on injured reserve on November 3, due to a groin injury.

-Career statistics
+NFL statistics

 Personal life

 Sanborn's father played college football as an offensive lineman for the University of Oregon.
 His younger brother, Bryan, also plays linebacker at Wisconsin.